kiana-h/tweet-streamer/README.md

 ![Tweet Sentiment Analysis](https://github.com/kiana-h/twitt-stream-er/blob/main/readme_assets/tweet-analysis.png)

 ## 7 Day History Map
-Tweets from the past week are saved on a PostgreSQl database.
+Tweets from the past week are saved on a PostgreSQL database.
 Tweets are added to a queue and bulk inserted at intervals to minimize number of options posts.
-A crom job is run every hour to delete tweets that are older than a week.
+A cron job is run every hour to delete tweets that are older than a week.
 Additionally, to enhance performance, an hourly summary of the tweets for each point on the grid is saved in a separate table.
 The location-based aggregation is implemented using PostGIS.
 ```js
 const [aggregates] = await models.sequelize.query(
   `